-- As much as possible, be located in close proximity to the fields and indoor premises. - Be of appropriate design to ensure hygienic removal of wastes and avoid contamination of growing sites, fresh fruits and vegetables or agricultural inputs. - Have adequate means of hygienically washing and drying hands. - Be maintained under sanitary conditions and good repair at all times.
+- Be located in close proximity to the fields and indoor premises. - Be of appropriate design to ensure hygienic removal of wastes and avoid contamination of growing sites, fresh fruits and vegetables or agricultural inputs. - Have adequate means of hygienically washing and drying hands. - Be maintained under sanitary conditions and good repair at all times.